catuhana/denoh/README.md

 You can install denoh globally by running `deno install https://deno.land/x/denoh/denoh.ts` command, or run by running `deno run https://deno.land/x/denoh/denoh.ts`.

+> [!NOTE]
-> **Note**: To run/install a specific version, you can add version specifier after `/x/denoh/` part of URL with any valid tag.
+> To run/install a specific version, you can add version specifier after `/x/denoh/` part of URL with any valid tag.
 If you want to use version 1.0.0 for example, replace mentioned part with `/x/denoh@v1.0.0/`.

+> [!NOTE]
-> **Note**: Older versions of denoh can be found at its GitHub repository, and can be run/installed like above with only changing the URL to a raw source file.
+> Older versions of denoh can be found at its GitHub repository, and can be run/installed like above with only changing the URL to a raw source file.

 ## Usage